Copper Power Loss in Transformer

 The hysteresis loss of a magnetic material depends upon its area of the hysteresis loop.
 Hence the magnetic materials such as silicon steel, which has very small hysteresis loop area, are used for the construction of the core to minimize this power loss in a transformer.

 The hysteresis loss (Ph = KhVfBm1.6) is frequency dependent.
 As we increase the frequency of operation, this loss increases proportionally.

 Due to alternating flux in the transformer, some EMF is induced in the transformer core.
 This induced EMF causes some currents to flow through the core of the transformer.
 These currents are known as eddy currents.
 The core of transformer has some finite resistance.
 Hence due to the flow of eddy currents, some power loss takes place and it is known as eddy current loss

 The eddy current loss is minimized by using the laminated core.
 These laminations are insulated each other by mean of a thin varnish coating.
 Hence each lamination acts as a separate core of a small cross sectional area, offers a high resistance to the flow of eddy currents.

 Therefore, with the use of laminations in the core, eddy currents and eddy current losses are reduced.
-This power loss in a transformer is also frequency dependent.
+This power loss is also frequency dependent.
 It is directly proportional to the square of operating frequency.

 - Single Phase Transformer Working Principle